tuya/tuya-panel-sdk/README.md

 ## tuya-panel-sdk

-The tuya-panel-sdk series component package is a layer of React Native UI Components based on tuya-panel-kit
+The tuya-panel-sdk is a series of category SDKs based on [tuya-panel-kit](https://github.com/tuya/tuya-panel-kit)

 English | [简体中文](./README-zh_CN.md)